Being fat sucks.

-Before I started counting calories, I didn’t know that the olive oil I carelessly put in my salad was that high in calories.
+Before I started counting calories, I didn’t know that the olive oil I carelessly put in my salad was too high in calories.

 I didn’t know the type of cheese I bought was giving me an enormous amount of calories.

-I didn’t know the type of ground beef, peanuts, rib eye steak I bought were too high in calories.
+I didn’t know the type of ground beef, peanuts, rib eye steak I bought were loaded with calories.

 I would smother my meals and salads with butter and olive oil.

-Now my meals taste better and I eat less calories.
+Now my meals taste better and I eat fewer calories.

-Reading labels seems like a chore but when you do it a few times it’s easy.
+Reading labels seems like a chore but when you do it a few times it becomes easy.

-You will learn to filter out high calorie food even before it makes its way to your home.
+You will learn to filter out high-calorie foods even before it makes its way to your home.

 When you don’t buy it, you don’t eat it.

-When you weigh your food a few times with a kitchen scale, you will be able to guess how much your portions weigh when you eat out.
+When you weigh your food a few times on a kitchen scale, you will be able to guess how much your portions weigh when you eat out.

-That will give you a good estimate about how much you are eating so you don’t carelessly fuck up your diet.
+That will give you a good estimate of how much you are eating so you don’t carelessly screw up your diet.